 How long does it take to form an LLC or corporation in Colorado?

 Business formation turnaround times vary considerably from state to state.
-Since Colorado only accepts online filings, all documents are processed in real-time, no expedited service needed.
+Since Colorado only accepts online filings, most documents are processed in real-time, no expedited service needed.

 How many small businesses are there in Colorado today?